(Image attribution below)

-Beer sometimes appears in Christmas pudding, in a couple of beef dishes, and (largely disused) cures of ham.
+Beer sometimes appears in Christmas pudding, in a couple of beef dishes, and (now largely disused) cures of ham.
 A Yorkshire beef-and-beer dish employs cloves, mace, and other spices that recalls Middle Ages meat cookery.
 Books by Dorothy Hartley and Elizabeth Ayrton offer good examples.

 Sussex Stewed Steak, a braise involving stout (or other beer), port and vinegar, appears in many English cookbooks, sometimes under variant names.
 Elizabeth David offered the classic recipe in her literate Spices, Salts and Aromatics in the English Kitchen (1970).
 Venison cooked in molasses or sugar with beer appears in some regional compilations.

 Maria Rundell counsels a beef heart with sugared and spiced beer.
-The approach might be thought an established way with the cheaper cuts, but not so it appears.
+This approach might be thought an established way for the cheaper cuts, but not so, it appears.

-Beer is occasionally used for batters, fish and fruit especially, as across Europe.
+Beer is occasionally used for batters, with fish or fruit especially, as across Europe.

-I’ve not encountered an English counterpart to the Belgian/French carbonade à la Flamande, or their coq à la bière.
+I have not encountered an English counterpart to the Belgian/French carbonade à la Flamande, or their coq à la bière.
 The spiced and sugared braise of Rundell gets half-way there, perhaps.

-To my knowledge there is no beer soup, or beer sauce, in the English repertoire at least as handed down.
-In former times a morning caudle combined ale, grains of some kind, and eggs.
-A similar preparation in the Scottish Highlands was oats and whisky mixed, Atholl Brose.
+To my knowledge, there is no beer soup in the English repertoire as handed down, or beer sauce.
+In former times a morning caudle combined ale, grain of some kind, and egg.
+A similar preparation in the Scottish Highlands was oats and whisky mixed, the Atholl Brose.

 I cannot find many recipes for fish or poultry with beer in English cooking.
-This 1856 book, Every-Day Cookery For A Family, has herring baked with small beer and vinegar.
-Perhaps the technique survives in Yarmouth or other delimited areas.
+An 1856 book, Every-Day Cookery For A Family, has herring baked with small beer and vinegar.
+Perhaps the technique survives in Yarmouth or other very specific areas.

-A few recipes exist for coarse fish with beer – roach, chub, carp.
-See e.g. Richard Dolby’s 1830 tavern cookbook.
-Charlotte Mason used small beer for a carp sauce in her The Lady’s Assistant (1805).
-Small beer also appears in a sauce for steak and braise for hare in the book.
+A few recipes exist for beer with coarse fish, roach, chub, carp say.
+See an example in Richard Dolby’s 1830 tavern cookbook.
+Charlotte Mason used small beer for carp sauce in The Lady’s Assistant (1805).
+Small beer also appears in a sauce for steak, and a braise for hare in the book.
 Mason seems to have favoured it beyond the detectable norm.

-In a late-1950s booklet, Cooking With Dow, Canadian food author Jehane Benoit writes that sole is cooked with beer in Scotland.
-I have never seen this, but herring with beer is a kind of analogue.
+In a late-1950s booklet, Cooking With Dow, Canadian food author Jehane Benoit wrote that sole is cooked with beer in Scotland.
+I have never seen an instance, but herring with beer seems an analogue.

-The landmark Forme of Cury, which collected 14th century recipes, includes ale in a number of recipes, e.g. for capon.
+The landmark Forme of Cury, which collected 14th century recipes, included ale in some recipes, e.g. for capon.

-I think there are two reasons why beer later fell away in the English kitchen.
+I think there are two reasons why beer fell away in the English kitchen.
 First, it became increasingly hopped from the late 1400s.
-Earlier, ale properly so termed had no hops – perhaps other herbs and spices, but not the bitter hop.
+Earlier, ale, properly so termed, had no hops – perhaps other herbs and spices, but not the bitter hop.

-Once hops became generalized in beer the use in cooking likely withered due to the bitter tang, especially as in former times pronounced bitterness was generally thought the mark of poison.
+Once hops became generalized in beer, its use in cooking likely withered due to the bitter tang, especially as in former times pronounced bitterness was thought the mark of poison.

 In Welsh Rabbit the richness of cheese hides, or perhaps matches, the beery taste.
-Ditto for Christmas pudding, in which strong beer makes an infrequent appearance, to boot.
-But in soup and other cooking where a few ingredients must shine, the bitter cannot be disguised.
+Ditto for Christmas pudding, in which strong beer makes an (infrequent) appearance.
+But for soup and other cooking where a few ingredients must shine, the bitter cannot be disguised.

-All beers are much less bitter than in Victorian times but in gastronomy once a custom is established often only heaven and earth can change it.
+All beer is much less bitter than in Victorian times but in gastronomy, once a custom is established, sometimes only heaven and earth can move it.

-Finally, wine was – still is – the classic alcoholic medium in professional cooking, for which France set the norms well into the last century.
+Finally, wine was – still is – the classic alcohol medium for professional cooking, for which France had set the norms since the 1800s.
 Beer is almost never used, two or three recipes apart.
-Escoffier has one for beef carbonnade, but little else in his work mentions beer.
+Escoffier offers one for beef carbonnade, but little in his work mentions beer.

-The many other French recipes that employ beer are regional, the north and east, mainly.
-They only came to light in the later 1900s with the rise of interest in regional cookery.
+The French recipes of today that employ beer are regional, in the North and East, mainly.
+These only came to light – or perhaps were devised – in the later 1900s as interest grew in regional cookery.

-Numerous works on how to cook with beer have been published in Britain since the 1970s.
-They are salutary and will help to revive a much older tradition.
+Numerous works on cooking with beer have been published in Britain since the 1970s.
+These are salutary, They will help revive a much older tradition.